Oliver2552/MLOps/README.md

-### **CIFAR-10 Image Classification Prject**
+### **Abstractive Text Summarization using Pegasus -**

-This project aims to develop and deploy a lightweight machine learning model to classify images from the CIFAR-10 dataset into one of ten categories: airplanes, cars, birds, cats, deer, dogs, frogs, horses, ships, and trucks.
-We will be taking advantage of transfer learning by using MobileNetV2, a signifcant advancement over its predecessor by employing depthwise convolution and residual layers allowing gradients to travel forward and back-propagate throught the network faster, ultimately striking a good balance between efficiency, performance and size.
+This project aims to develop and deploy a machine learning model which will produce abstractive text summarization from the ______ dataset.
+We will be taking advantage of transfer learning by using the Pegasus model, based on transformer architecture.

 This project will encompasses not just model development but also best practices in MLOps, including model containerization, API development, monitoring, and CI/CD integration.